proxystore/sc23-evaluation/README.md

 # SC23 ProxyStore Analysis

-Data, analysis, and figures for the SC23 ProxyStore paper.
+Data, analysis, and figures for the SC23 ProxyStore paper titled "Accelerating Communications in Federated Applications with Transparent Object Proxies".
+Read the preprint at https://arxiv.org/abs/2305.09593.

 ## Get Started